Skip to content

 Second phone number app

 When you’re running a business, the last thing you want is to use your personal number for your company.
-Imagine putting your private phone number on Google for all to see or getting business calls through the night with no way to distinguish them from your personal calls.
+Imagine putting your private phone number on Google for everyone to see or getting business calls through the night with no way to distinguish them from your personal calls.
 Using a personal number can quickly grow bothersome, hectic, and insecure, especially as your business expands.

 2. Google Voice: Best for businesses with Google Workspace

-4. Burner: Best for deleting numbers after use
+3. Burner: Best for temporary personal numbers

-6. Line2: Best for single phone numbers
+5. Line2: Best for basic business phone features

-9. Ooma: Best for reaching Mexico and Puerto Rico
+7. Ooma: Best for reaching Mexico and Puerto Rico

-10. Grasshopper: Best for phone number extensions
+8. Grasshopper: Best for phone number extensions

-13. TextNow: Best for plans with high-speed data
+9. TextNow: Best for plans with high-speed data

 The best apps for a second phone number compared